-The CPU port will be located at the top left location of the motherboard(1).
+The CPU port will be located at the top-left location of the motherboard(1).
 So, route the 4(4+4) pin power cable from the back of the case to the top left hole on the motherboard tray.
-Make sure you have enough length of your cable because some PSU’s fall short in some cases but it will be rare and should not be a thing to be worried of.
+Make sure you have enough length of your cable because some PSU’s fall short in these cases but it will be rare and should not be a thing to be worried about.

-The front header ports and SATA ports will be mostly present on the right bottom of the motherboard, so use the bottom routeing hole if present.
-Or use the nearest routeing hole.
+The front header ports and SATA ports will be mostly present on the right bottom of the motherboard, so use the bottom routing hole if present.
+Or use the nearest routing hole.
 Other ports like USB 3.0 front header, Audio/USB 2.0 header may be present on the left or right side.
-So, check which routeing hole can be used for them to route them easily.
+So, check which routing hole can be used for them to route them easily.
 (3) and (4)

 3. Tuck everything under PSU shroud or behind the motherboard tray

 After you connect every cable, it’s time to clean the rest of the stuff.
 If you have a non-modular power supply(PSU which come with all the cables pre-connected and un-detachable), then there will be some cables left unused and they will probably be SATA power cables or PCI cables.
 All you have to do is tie them together and tuck them into your PSU shroud.
 Do not tuck them without tying because they will spread and will look dirty.

 Or if you don’t have a PSU shroud, use the space beside your PSU or tuck them behind the motherboard tray if possible.
 This will hide all of your unused cables.

 You also use these ones inside your PC if there are a lot of cables.